 Remove the ribs from the greens, roll a bunch together and slice width wise.
 Slices should be an inch to inch and a half wide.
 Add the greens to the pot and cook till wilted.

-Add all the rest of the ingredients including stock, vinegar, chili flakes, brown sugar, salt, pepper and Tabasco.
+Add all the rest of the ingredients including stock, vinegar, chili flakes, brown sugar, ham shank, pepper and Tabasco.
 Simmer for 2 to 3 hours or until preferred tenderness is reached and the meat falls of the bone.
 Half the simmer time should be done with the top on and the other half with it off.